Elizardo Aquino: Legacy

 The Nueva Trinacria colony, a village populated by Italian immigrants, which is located 278 km northeast of Asunción, was renamed General Elizardo Aquino.
 Route 3 is also named after Aquino.

 Family

-In the history of this war, there was a Ensign with the surname of Aquino but it's unknown if he is one of Elizardo's brothers.
+In the history of this war, there was an Ensign with the surname of Aquino but it's unknown if he is one of Elizardo's brothers.

 On August 27 [1869] the dictator's troops arrested three spies, two men and a woman, allied spies of Paraguayan nationality who had confessed that their contact was Ensign Aquino, of the presidential bodyguard, and that they had as a project assassinate Solano López.
 The ensign was arrested and brought before Solano López, who asked him about the plan to kill him.
 This fact would have been confirmed by Aquino.
 Then the following dialogue began:

 "Yes, sir, he planned to kill him for various reasons: we lost our homeland and if we continued here it was only to accompany him."
 And in spite of that, Your Excellency becomes more tyrant every day.